Paths to the Flight Deck

 No, we are currently hiring a small number of cadets and have a high volume of cadet applications.
 Recruiters are continuing to process cadet applications.

 As a cadet, am I eligible for company benefits?

 Cadets are not considered employees and do not receive company benefits.
 However, Cadets will receive financial assistance as they build time, in addition to 60,000 AAdvantage miles at the time of enrollment and 60,000 miles at the transition to First Officer.
 Cadets are also invited to exclusive Piedmont events.

 I am interested in becoming a Cadet, but still have hours to build before reaching the 400-hour minimum.
 How can I be involved and stay connected with Piedmont Airlines in the meantime?

 Piedmont has an active Cadet Ambassador Program that requires no minimum number of hours to join.
-The program was established for future cadet applicants who are interested in networking and attending events alongside pilot recruiters to spread awareness about flying for Piedmont.
-Ambassadors have the opportunity to network with other aviation professionals around the country and will receive invitations to exclusive Piedmont events.
+The program was established for future cadet applicants interested in networking and attending events alongside pilot recruiters to spread awareness about flying for Piedmont.
+Ambassadors will have the opportunity to network with other aviation professionals around the country and will receive invitations to exclusive Piedmont events.